Thomas Jefferson: Monticello, marriage, and family

-Martha later suffered from ill health, including diabetes, and frequent childbirth further weakened her.
-Her mother had died young, and Martha lived with two stepmothers as a girl.
+Martha later suffered from ill health, including diabetes, and frequent childbirth weakened her.
 A few months after the birth of her last child, she died on September 6, 1782, with Jefferson at her bedside.
 Shortly before her death, Martha made Jefferson promise never to marry again, telling him that she could not bear to have another mother raise her children.
-Jefferson was grief-stricken by her death, relentlessly pacing back and forth, nearly to the point of exhaustion.
-He emerged after three weeks, taking long rambling rides on secluded roads with his daughter Martha, by her description "a solitary witness to many a violent burst of grief".
+Jefferson was grief-stricken by her death, relentlessly pacing back and forth for roughly three weeks, and finally emerging to take long rambling rides on secluded roads with his daughter, Martha, who said she was "a solitary witness to many a violent burst of grief".

-After working as secretary of state (1790–1793), he returned to Monticello and initiated a remodeling based on the architectural concepts which he had acquired in Europe.
-The work continued throughout most of his presidency and was completed in 1809.